 • Microwave: We do not recommend reheating ham in the microwave.

-Slow Cooked Brisket
+Slow Braised Brisket

 • Microwave: Heat on high for 4-6 minutes, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.
 Stop once heated through as to not overcook.